johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 [!INCLUDE [Defender for Endpoint repackaging warning](../includes/repackaging-warning.md)]

 > [!IMPORTANT]
-> If you miss this step, any command executed will show a warning message indicating that the product is unlicensed.
+> If you miss this step, any command executed shows a warning message indicating that the product is unlicensed.
 Also the `mdatp health` command returns a value of `false`.

 1. In the Microsoft Defender portal, go to **Settings > Endpoints > Device management > Onboarding**.
 2. In the first drop-down menu, select **Linux Server** as the operating system.
 In the second drop-down menu, select **Local Script** as the deployment method.